turnkeylinux/confconsole/docs/Networking.rst

 Networking allows the user to allocate a server IP address via DHCP (default) or set a static IP.

+**IMPORTANT:** setting a static IP address on a cloud instance (e.g. AWS EC2) will break your server's internet access and may make it unreachable.
+**unless you know exactly what you are doing; DO NOT ADJUST NETWORKING ON CLOUD SERVERS!** You have been warned!

+Future cloud builds will have Confconsole's Networking options disabled (``networking false`` in ``/etc/confconsole/confconsole.conf``).

 .. image:: ./images/02_confconsole_core_networking.png

 DHCP